zeeshankhan-05/uiuc-study-space-finder/README.md

 ## Project Overview

 This project is a comprehensive study space finder designed for the University of Illinois Urbana-Champaign, benefiting over 50,000 students.
-It utilizes a MongoDB database to store all building and room availability information, a Spring Boot application to create a RESTful API for the backend, and a ReactJS frontend for intuitive user interaction.
+It leverages modern web technologies to help students find available study spaces across campus.
+Key components include:

+- A MongoDB database storing building and room availability information from 180+ UIUC departments
+- A Spring Boot application providing a RESTful API backend with room availability calculations
+- A React-based frontend with an interactive SVG campus map and building navigation
+- A Python-based scraper that processes course schedules to determine room usage patterns

 ## Visit The Site